The 2022 Hallman Family Reunion is on!

 Please bring your favorite appetizer or dessert to share

-The Hallman Family Association, together with our fantastic historian, has preserved many photos and documents that tell the story of our family.
+Since its beginning in 1980, the Hallman Family Association has preserved many photos and documents that tell the story of our family.

 We want to connect with you!
 We are gathering and sharing photos and stories from local family gatherings and our annual reunion.

 Our family association works hard to plan our annual reunion.
 We depend on membership to support this effort.

 The Hallman Family Association was founded in 1908 after a series of three meetings in the spring/early summer of that year.
 Howard Hallman, a fifth-generation descendant of Anthony Hallman, called these meetings to address the concern that the Hallman family might be drifting apart with each successive generation.
 Those family members attending the first meetings agreed that an Association, with annual reunions, would bring the Hallmans of all ages together to strengthen family ties.
 An Association was formed, officers were elected, and plans were launched.

 The First Annual Reunion of the Hallman Family Association was held on August 6, 1908, at Plymouth Park, outside of Norristown, Montgomery County.
 Successive reunions were held at White City, Ursinus College, Zieber's Park, and Ringing Rocks.

 Starting in 1921, with the gift of one acre of land by Hallman descendants I. Clarence H. Moyer and his wife, Maggie R. Hallman Moyer, the Hallman Family Association had a permanent location for the annual Reunion: The Hallman Grove, at the corner of Evansburg and Hallman Roads in Skippack, PA.
 In 1925, the Association purchased the entire Moyer farm, but found itself in financial straits within a year.
 The Trustees decided to sell about 30 acres of the farm, keeping a little over 20 acres for the Hallman Family Association.